 Away team assemble!

 Pull together the right team.
 Salespeople who are used to speaking to the public and extolling the benefits of your product are a natural choice to join you on the stand.

 Train your staff specifically in the art of exhibiting.
 Consider holding a preparatory workshop to allow team members to rehearse, roleplay and get warmed up.
 Preparation and training will increase the likelihood that they’re the best advocates for your company and make a positive impression on everyone they meet.

 Consider having all team members dress in coordinating outfits – particularly in colours that match your brand.
-If possible, kit them out in a branded T-shirt or polo shirt.
+If possible, kit them out in a branded T-shirt.
 This makes it easy for visitors to spot and increase the overall brand impact of your stand.

 Equip your team with a tool such as tablets to gather information from visitors.
 If that’s not achievable, they should always be carrying some of your printed material to help them start conversations and make sure visitors leave with a little piece of your brand.

 Top tip: It’s also a great idea to have a good showing from the top brass in your company.
 Their attendance will make your presence at the event all the more meaningful.
 Visitors will feel valued, and it will make it easier to connect with other high-profile industry figures.